mediafinger/rabbitmq_presentation/README.markdown

 Doing this in a resilient way, involves usually background workers in each application that handles asynchronous processing and retries.

-Using a message bus means to inform other systems about events and those implement the logic if and how to react.
+_Using a message broker architecture means to inform other systems about events and those implement the logic if and how to react._

 ### Scale and extend systems